-The proposed amendments also would amend the producer milk provisions of the Appalachian and Southeast orders by eliminating the current ability to pool diverted milk associated with supplemental milk receiving a transportation credit payment.
-While this tentative partial decision does not specifically adopt the Dean Foods Company proposal (published in the hearing notice as Proposal 4), the Department agrees with the need to limit diverted milk pooled on the order made possible by supplemental milk eligible to receive transportation credits.
+The adopted amendments also amend the Producer milk provisions of the Appalachian and Southeast orders by eliminating the current ability to pool diverted milk associated with supplemental milk receiving a transportation credit payment.
+As previously indicated in the tentative partial final decision of this rulemaking (71 FR 54118), this decision does not specifically adopt the Dean Foods Company proposal (published in the hearing notice as Proposal 4), but agrees with the need to limit diverted milk pooled on the order made possible by supplemental milk eligible to receive transportation credits.

-Currently, the Appalachian and Southeast orders provide transportation credits on supplemental shipments of milk for Class I use provided the milk was from a dairy farmer who was not defined as a "producer" under the orders during more than 2 of the immediately preceding months of February through May and not more than 50 percent of the milk production of the dairy farmer, in aggregate, was received as producer milk under the order during those 2 months and whose milk is produced on a farm not located within the specified marketing areas of either order.
-The provisions of each order provide the Market Administrator the discretionary authority to adjust the 50 percent milk production standard to assure orderly marketing and efficient handling of milk in the marketing areas.
+Prior to amendments adopted on an interim basis, the Appalachian and Southeast orders provided transportation credits on supplemental shipments of milk for Class I use provided the milk was from dairy farmers who are not defined as a "producer" under the orders.
+A producer under the order is defined as a dairy farmer who: (1) during the immediately preceding months of March through May and not more than 50 percent of the milk production of the dairy farmer, in aggregate, is received as producer milk by either order during those 3 months; and (2) produced milk on a farm not located within the specified marketing areas of either order.
+The provisions of each order provide the market administrator the discretionary authority to adjust the 50 percent milk production standard to assure orderly marketing and efficient handling of milk in the marketing areas.

-The proposed amendments would be applied to all Appalachian and Southeast order handlers and producers-both consist of large and small businesses.
-The proposed amendments will affect all supplemental producers and handlers equally regardless of their size.
-Accordingly the proposed amendments should not have a significant economic impact on a substantial number of small entities.
+Adoption of the proposed amendments will be applied to all Appalachian and Southeast order handlers and producers, which consist of both large and small businesses.
+Since the adopted amendments will affect all producers and handlers equally regardless of their size, the amendments would not have a significant economic impact on a substantial number of small entities.